Kihumba/private-/Phase-C/Curriculum/01 - Active Listening/README.md

 ## Skill Description

-Encompasses skills related to being present and engaging fully in verbal communication.
+The Fellow is consistently present and fully engaged during verbal communication.
 Finds ways to soften unavoidable interruptions to lessen their negative impact.
-Engaging, fully present, providing good eye contact, body language, and good judgment in choosing the proper time to speak.
+Engaging, fully present, provides good eye contact, body language, and demonstrates good judgment in choosing the proper time to speak.
 Able to achieve full understanding of key information and expectations from any conversation.

 ## Output

 After attaining this skill, and as a demonstration of it, I will create the following:

-1. Video Recording or Live conversation with Fellows, Trainers or Success capturing my demonstration of strong active listening skills.
+1. Video Recording or live conversation capturing my demonstration of strong active listening skills.
-2. Written description of factors that affect my ability to listen and behaviors that would facilitate masterful listening.
+2. Written description of factors that affect my ability to listen effectively.

 ## Objectives